rx-angular/rx-angular/apps/docs/blog/2023-02-04-announcing-rxangular-cdk-and-template-1-0.md

 * signals integration into `@rx-angular/template`
 * concurrent mode with signals

-That being said, we will release the next major versions very soon and we have decided to sync the `@rx-angular/*` versions with the angular versions, giving us the ability to provide two breaking changes a year.
+That being said, we will release the next major versions very soon and we have decided to sync the `@rx-angular/*` versions with the Angular versions, giving us the ability to provide two breaking changes a year.

 | RxAngular  | Angular version  |
 |------------|------------------|